blakefealy/AE_Text_Swap/README.md

 # AE_Text_Swap
-SUMMARY: This script will swap the text values of two selected text layers in the timeline of an After Effects composition
+**SUMMARY:** This script will swap the text values of two selected text layers in the timeline of an After Effects composition
-CREDIT: Blake Fealy
+**CREDIT:** Script created by Blake Fealy [https://github.com/blakefealy]

+---

 ### Installing and Assigning a Keyboard Shortcut to `Text_Swap.jsx` in Adobe After Effects
+---
 #### Installing JSX file
+---

 ###### Windows